-The Fiat 600 or the Seicento is a super-mini produced by the Italian manufacturer Fiat, first entered production in 1955 and continued until 1969.
-This model was the first to have a rear position engine.
+The Fiat 600 or the Seicento is a super-mini produced by the Italian manufacturer Fiat.
+The particular model first entered production in the year of 1955 and continued until 1969.
+This model was the first to ever have a rear positioned engine.

-Development of the Fiat 600 mirrored the layout of the Volkswagen beetle and Renault 4CV.
-During this time the Fiat became very popular with its aim being an economical but capable vehicle.
+The development process of the Fiat 600 mirrored the layout of the Volkswagen beetle and the Renault 4CV.
+During this time Fiat became an extremely popular car brand with the aim being ‘an economical but capable vehicle‘.

 Just some of the car’s incredible breakthrough characteristics include;

 - A hydraulic drum brakes on all four wheels.